crs4/life_monitor/workflow_testing_ro_crate.md

 ## Introduction

-The LifeMonitor service aims to provide two main functionalities:

-* Monitor workflow tests being executed on one or more Continuous Integration (CI) services.
-In this case the test metadata specifies a series of test **instances**, corresponding to execution jobs of the test suite on the testing service(s).

-* Execute test suites according to a **definition** included in the metadata.
-Tests are defined according to specific test **engines**, such as [Planemo](https://planemo.readthedocs.io/en/latest/test_format.html).
+The LifeMonitor service monitors workflow tests being executed on one or more Continuous Integration (CI) services (e.g., [GitHub Actions](https://docs.github.com/en/actions)).
+In this case, the testing metadata specifies one or more test **instances**, corresponding to execution jobs of the test suite on the testing service(s).
+LifeMonitor also aims to aid users in setting up such instances: for this reason, this spec also includes a formalism to describe test **definitions**, where tests are defined according to specific test **engines**, such as [Planemo](https://planemo.readthedocs.io/en/latest/test_format.html).

 ## Concepts